A Thing of Beauty by John Keats – Complete Poem Explanation | Summary & Analysis

 5️⃣ Full of sweet dreams, and health, and quiet breathing.

-👉 It fills our lives with pleasant dreams, good health, and calmness.
+👉 Beauty fills our lives with pleasant dreams, good health, inner peace, and a sense of calmness and contentment.

 6️⃣ Therefore, on every morrow, are we wreathing

-👉 The poet says that every new day, we continue to connect ourselves with beautiful things.
+👉 The poet says that every new day we continue to cherish and surround ourselves with beautiful things.

 7️⃣ A flowery band to bind us to the earth,

-👉 We make a beautiful bond (like a garland) that ties us to life and the world.
+👉 We create a strong and beautiful bond, like a garland of flowers, that keeps us connected to life and the world.

 8️⃣ Spite of despondence, of the inhuman dearth